timkim0106/HyperShare/README.md

 # HyperShare

-A high-performance P2P file sharing system built with modern C++20.
+A high-performance P2P file sharing system built with C++20.

 ## What is this?

 I got tired of slow file transfers and complicated sharing setups, so I built my own.
-HyperShare uses cutting-edge C++20 features and modern cryptography to create a fast, secure way to share files directly between computers.
+HyperShare uses C++20 features and modern cryptography to create a fast, secure way to share files directly between computers.

 ## Features